-In case of stratum GNSSAL - the main reason for refusals was change of the target species.
-Other reasons were that the selected vessels were inactive or the owner was reluctant to cooperate.
-Only two fishing trips were sampled, based on the non-random expert selection.
+In case of stratum LLDSAL - the main reason for refusals was also change of the target species.
+Other reasons were no more quotas or that the owner was reluctant to cooperate.
+All attempts made as an expert selection to collect samples from other vessels engaged in this fishery failed.